OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ### Testing Exception Handling

 #### Overview
 Exceptions can often occur when an application gets into a non-normal or erroneous state.
-Both in Java and C++ Exceptions can be thrown when such state occurs.
+Both in Java and C++ exceptions can be thrown when such state occurs.
-Testing exception handling is about reassuring that the application will handle the exception and get to a safe state without exposing any sensitive information at both the UI and the ADB logs.
+Testing exception handling is about reassuring that the application will handle the exception and get to a safe state without exposing any sensitive information at both the UI and the logging mechanisms used by the application.

 #### Static Analysis